sumbach/modern-cljs/doc/tutorial-14.md

 lein do clean, cljsbuild clean, cljsbuild once prod, ring server-headless
 ```

-Now visit [shopping][2] URI and play with the form by enabling and
+Now visit the [shopping URL][2] and play with the form by enabling and
-disabling the JavaScript engine of your browser.
+disabling JavaScript in your browser.
 Everything should
-work as expected in both the scenarios.
+work as expected in both scenarios.

 ## Housekeeping

 As you have seen in all the previous tutorials concerning
-[lein-cljsbuild][29], most of the times you need to run both a `lein
+[lein-cljsbuild][29], most of the time you need to run both a `lein
 clean` and `lein cljsbuild clean` command to clean the entire
 project.
 Next you have to issue the `lein cljsbuild once` command to
-compile down the cljs files.
-Until now we use the `do` chaining
+compile down the CLJS files.
+Until now we've used the `do` chaining
 feature of `lein` as a little workaround to those repetitions.

-[lein-cljsbuild][30] can hook into few Leiningen tasks to enable CLJS
+[lein-cljsbuild][30] can hook into a few builtin Leiningen tasks to enable CLJS
 support in each of them.
 The following tasks are supported:

 ```bash